02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • March

-The latest cybersecurity reports for 2026 reveal alarming figures — AI-powered cyberattacks have increased by 89% compared to the previous year, while the Breakout Time (the time it takes hackers to breach a system and successfully access data) has dropped to just 29 minutes — a 65% decrease from the prior year.
-Most critically, identity-based breaches now account for 2 out of 3 of all data breaches — meaning hackers no longer need malware to penetrate systems.
-Instead, they use stolen credentials to simply "walk through the front door."
+The latest Cybersecurity reports in 2026 reveal alarming numbers — AI-powered cyberattacks increased by 89% compared to the previous year, while Breakout Time (the time hackers need to breach a system and access data) dropped to just 29 minutes — a 65% decrease from the prior year.
+Most critically, identity-based breaches now account for 2 in 3 of all data breaches — meaning hackers no longer need malware to infiltrate systems; they use stolen credentials to "walk through the front door" instead.

 What Is an AI Cyberattack?